tuobangli/author_ber6/README.md

-REDS: Mean to the annual of statistics.
+REDS: Mean to the annual of statistics. after modification